jamejone/jamejone.github.io/_posts/2021-01-01-the-ultimate-mac-pc-monitor-showdown.md

 Philips 346B1C | 34" UW, 90W USB-C, AS, $450 | 100hz, VA panel
 Acer Predator X34 S | 34" UW, **200hz** AS, 85W USB-C | Not available yet

 I can't guarantee this is an exhaustive list, but it might be.
-I left off monitors that lacked crucial features like an audio output or upstream USB-B port.
+I left off monitors that are no longer for sale or lack crucial features like an audio output or upstream USB-B port.

 As you can see, there's no ideal monitor except for the Acer Predator X34 S, which [isn't available in the US yet and currently costs ¥9999](https://www.tomshardware.com/news/acer-predator-x34-s-a-34-inch-200hz-nano-ips-curved-monitor-w-05ms-response-time) (roughly $1,500).
 In terms of what's available today, you ultimately need to choose whether you want to sacrifice refresh rate, VESA mounting, USB-C charging, or panel type.

 As luck would have it, I ended up snagging a ViewSonic VP2771 on eBay for $200 shipped.
 After all, I still have a 144hz TN panel that I can keep plugged into the gaming PC.
 It's not ideal but it'll work until I get my hands on that Acer.

 Let me know in the comments if you find a monitor that should be in this list.
 If you want to play League of Legends together you can find me under the summoner name JamesJonesJrJr.

+Stay safe out there, friends.